Import machines from China

 • Manufacturing, design or operational information (if required)

 Electromagnetic Compatibility Directive

-When importing machines, testing electromagnetic compatibility within the framework of the associated Directive 2004/108/EC can also be relevant.
+Furthermore, when importing machines, the testing of electromagnetic compatibility within the framework of the associated Directive 2014/30/EU may be relevant.
 This applies to all machines that can cause electromagnetic interference or whose operation could be adversely affected by such interference.
 This guideline may also apply in addition to the EU guideline for machines.